ms0g/hellfire/README.md

-   -D, --delete                Delete policy[INPUT/OUTPUT] -L, --list                  List policies[INPUT/OUTPUT] -F, --flush                 Delete all policies[all] -i, --in-interface          Name of an interface via which a packet was received (only for packets entering the INPUT) -o, --out-interface         Name of an interface via which a packet is going to be sent (only for packets entering OUTPUT) -p, --protocol              The protocol of the rule or of the packet to check
+   -D, --delete                Delete policy[INPUT/OUTPUT] -L, --list                  List policies[INPUT/OUTPUT] -F, --flush                 Delete all policies[all] -n, --num                   Policy id(only with -L and -D option) -i, --in-interface          Name of an interface via which a packet was received (only for packets entering the INPUT) -o, --out-interface         Name of an interface via which a packet is going to be sent (only for packets entering OUTPUT) -p, --protocol              The protocol of the rule or of the packet to check